NMN Protects The Skin From UV-Induces Damage

 Studies show that NMN supplement oral administration may block skin damage induced by UV radiation exposure and boost the rejuvenation of the skin.
 As it is known, histological examination of skin under the microscope can show and reflect the degree of direct sunlight-caused damage.

 Under the microscope the sun-damaged skin is significantly thinned and inflamed, the deepest layer of the skin, which is the subcutaneous tissue, has a disordered arrangement, and the skin has fewer collagen fiber bundles.

 All of the mentioned have a key role in maintaining skin elasticity and making our skin look young and fresh.
 As we age and as a consequence of direct sunlight exposure the amount of collagen decreases and skin thins, loses its youthfulness, starts to wrinkle, and ages.

-NMN may induce the production of collagen fibers, and decrease inflammation as well as inflammation-caused damage to the skin.
+NMN supplements may induce the production of collagen fibers, and decrease inflammation as well as inflammation-caused damage to the skin.
 It may also significantly increase the activity of serum antioxidants, thus preventing and slowing down the process of skin aging.

 Moreover, when the skin is exposed to ultraviolet rays, such inflammation symptoms as dryness, itching, redness, and swelling of the skin occur.
-NMN may also successfully fight all of these symptoms.
+NMN molecule may also successfully fight all of these symptoms.

 Over the years the damage caused by direct sunlight exposure accumulates and causes our skin to age.
-However, NMN may be able to repair DNA at the cellular level and reverse the cellular abnormalities which have been caused by harmful UV radiation.
+However, NMN supplements may be able to repair DNA at the cellular level and reverse the cellular abnormalities which have been caused by harmful UV radiation.